dpwdec/cv/README.md

 Consider skills relevent to software development.
 Then consider your best skills.
 Pick 2-4 skills and write a short descriptive paragraph for each one.
 You should demonstrate how capable you are at this skill with examples.

 #### "Organiser and results driven"
-During my time as a practising
+During my time working as an artist I have "shipped" numerous collaborative (and sometimes cross-continental) projects. which required:
+- Organising a team of collaborators
-- Experience
+-

 - Achievements
 - Evidence